hpedrorodrigues/disturbed_cli/README.md

     # User group name in Slack to be updated based on the OpsGenie schedule.
     user_group_name: ''

-    # Optional
-    # Overrides OpsGenie schedules based on the given conditions.
+    # Optional.
+Overrides OpsGenie schedules based on the given config.
     overrides:
-        # Email of the user that's on-call should be equal to the given value.
+        # Email of the user that's on-call.
-      - when_user: ''
+      - user_email: ''
         # Current time (in the given timezone) must be within the given time range.
-        # Format: HH:MM:SS.
+Format: HH:MM:SS.
-        from_time: ''
+        timezone: ''
-        to_time: ''
+        starts_on: ''
-        with_timezone: ''
+        ends_on: ''
+        # Optional.
+Defaults to all_days.
         # Days that should be considered to override.
-        # Possible values:
+Possible values:
         # - all_days
         # - weekdays
         # - weekends
-        on: ''
+        repeats_on: ''
         # Update the user group in Slack with the given users instead of the one that's on-call.
         replace_by:
           - ''